Where Moon got the concepts for the Divine Principle from

 三 生의 原役 3.
 The Principle of Life page 55

-▲ In this photograph taken in Busan in the summer of 1952, Mr Kim Won-pil is in the back row on the left.
-(Clayton O. Wadsworth, a US Army chaplain is in the back on the right.)
-Mr Moon is with Mrs Chong Deuk-eun.
-He is standing right behind her.
+▲ In this photograph taken in Busan in the summer of 1951, Mr Kim Won-pil is in the back row on the left.
+Clayton O. Wadsworth, a US Army chaplain is in the back on the right.
+In front of him is Mrs Lee Kee-hwan 이기환 who joined around this time.
+She was the daughter of Kang Suk-kyong, who was a follower of Kim Baek-moon.
+It was also around this time that Moon borrowed Kim Baek-moon’s theology notes and copied them.
+In 1951 Kim was also living in Busan with some of his followers.
+He did not get his notes back for about six months.
+Kim was furious with Moon.
+Moon was not writing original material as he sat by his oil lamp – he was stealing another man’s work.
+Mr Moon is standing right behind Mrs Chong Deuk-eun.
 If you look at the photograph which is printed in the front of Mrs Chong’s book (below), you can see that it is the same person.

 The Unification Church Sabo magazine published the Busan photograph and named Mrs Chong Deuk-eun in the caption.